gpaulissen/blog/_posts/2021-02-24-oracle-apex-how-to-build-6.md

 You can use any name you like for the unit test procedure but adding `ut_` as prefix is the convention of the previous versions of utPLSQL.

+Please note that the unit test procedure `ut_raise_error` is only defined when `cfg_pkg.c_testing` is true due to the conditional compilation construction.
+{: .notice--info}

 ## A package body with a function/procedure to unit test